Skip to Content

 How Much Is Enough?

 Now that the tricky part is over (almost), you might as well get it straight on how much water is enough to maintain your jade plant’s glow depending on several factors, such as temperatures, climate, and humidity.
-Remember the drainage hole we mentioned earlier; it comes in handy now because it determines whether your jade plant has had enough to drink.
+Remember the drainage hole we mentioned earlier; it is handy now because it determines whether your jade plant has had enough to drink.

 It may sound confusing, but there’s a way to tell the difference between the two and find out where your plant lies.
 The soil sustaining your plant should be your guiding factor.
 When an element of dryness is detected, shriveling will come calling.
 At the same time, you can tell an overwatered jade plant through the soil, which leaves no room for more water (overwatered).